 Sitting on the edge of the Oregon coast, a gaping, seemingly bottomless sinkhole swallows the unbroken stream of seawater around it.
 But Thor's Well, as the natural wonder is known, is not bottomless.
 It is, however, very dangerous.

 Also known as the drainpipe of the Pacific, the well is actually a hole in the rock that only appears to drain water from the ocean.
 In reality the huge hole is likely only around 20 feet deep.
 Even if the well is not quite as magic as it seems, it still manages to produce amazing sights (though not for the faint of heart!).

-The site is said to be most spectacular at high tide, or during storms when water washes violently over the rocks and falls back through the hole.
+The site is most spectacular at high tide, or during storms when water washes violently over the rocks and funnels into the hole.
 During these sudden torrents, unsuspecting visitors to the site run the risk of being swept right into the maelstrom.
-Regardless of the risks, photographers and nature lovers continue to flock to the stunning fountain in the hopes of spotting the aggressive waters that live up to their namesake's stormy personality.
+Regardless of the risks, photographers and nature lovers continue to flock to the stunning fountain to see the aggressive waters that live up to their godly namesake’s stormy personality.

 Know Before You Go

 Just South of the Cape Perpetua Visitor Center in Cook's Chasm, Oregon.
 Park on the West side of Highway 101 to see it below.